Era

 2003

 Pink ribbons and fighting spirit.
-This deeply personal NiftyFifty exchange raised awareness for breast cancer research.
+This deeply personal NiftyFifty swap raised awareness for breast cancer research.
 Several members were survivors themselves, making each block a symbol of strength and solidarity.